 My first visit to the land of the rising sun is imminent.
 Japan has been on my travel radar since my high school days when I studied Japanese in Year 8!
-As this was quite a few decades ago, why has it taken so long for me to visit?
+That was quite a few decades ago.
+So why has it taken so long for me to visit?

 Truthfully – I’ve no idea.
-I’d say too many other countries in between.
-But a couple of factors influenced the decision for Japan being the next family holiday destination.
+I’d say there’s been too many other countries in between.
+But a couple of factors influenced the decision for Japan becoming the next family holiday destination.
 Two milestones were reached at the end of 2016.
-My eldest child finished year 12 and turned 18.
-Mum instincts told me these dual milestones means this could be my last holiday with him.
+My eldest child, James finished Year 12 and turned 18.
+Mum instincts were telling me these dual milestones could mean this may be my last holiday with him.

 So where should we go?
-Somewhere fun and family friendly preferably.
-A couple of friends with similar aged kids had booked to ski in Japan mid-January.
-Boom – destination decision made!
+Somewhere fun, family friendly and easy to get around were my preferences.
+When a couple of friends with similar aged kids booked a skiing holiday to Japan in mid-January, our destination decision was made!

 Nozawa Onsen is described as a traditional Japanese ski experience.
+And current snow reports indicate Nozawa is receiving a good coverage this season.
 Watch this space for post ski-trip review.
-According to the website, unlike other ski resorts Nozawa has many of their beginner runs at the top of the mountain.
-Can’t wait to try these and their numerous onsens.
-And current snow reports indicate Nozawa is receiving a good coverage this season.
+According to the website, unlike other ski resorts, many of Nozawa’s beginner runs are at the top of the mountain.
+Can’t wait to try these (a knee reconstruction on my left knee in my mid 20s, makes the easy runs my happy place.)

-After Nozawa faced with so many choices of what to see and do and not wanting to overwhelm my tribe (and me) with constant travelling, I narrowed it to two cities: Kyoto and Tokyo.
+After the skiing, I was faced with so many choices of what to see and do.
+Not wanting to overwhelm my two (and me) with constant travelling, I narrowed it to two cities: Kyoto and Tokyo.
 The old versus the new.

 In Kyoto I have nothing planned, apart from the accommodation.
 I hope to drag the boys to visit a few historical sites and take in the culture of the old imperial capital.
-(Much to my kid’s disgust no doubt.)
-In Tokyo we’ll see the last of the season’s Sumo tournaments and test ourselves on a six hour cycling tour around Tokyo’s Bay area.
+We’ll wing the other days.
+In Tokyo we’ll see the last of the season’s Sumo tournaments (somehow I managed to wrangle tickets after we do a tour.)
+Another day we will test ourselves on a six hour cycling tour around Tokyo’s Bay area.
 Throw in a day to wander around at our own pace and we should get a decent taste of what Tokyo is about.
-For something different, our Tokyo accommodation is a traditional Ryokan (Japanese Inn).

 Japan – I’m just a little excited to finally meet you.
 And I’m looking forward to the cold.
 Brisbane you’ve been obscenely hot these last few weeks!